Updated on March 5, 2019

 All of a sudden you’re in wine country!

 Do a tasting at Groot Constantia, South Africa’s oldest wine farm, and explore it or do a tour.
-If you have the Entertainer app (see Tips below), you can get a 2-for-1 deal on both the wine tasting and a main dish at the Jonkerhuis restaurant.
+If you have the Entertainer app (see Tips below), you can get a 2-for-1 deal on both the wine tasting and a main dish at the Jonkerhuis restaurant, on of our picks for the best restaurants in Cape Town for various unique occasions.

 15:00 to 15:30: Constantia Nek to Hout Bay